edvbb/standart-function/README.md

-# standart-function
+# standart functions
-# standart functions are to apply fast in many case studies
+standart functions are to apply fast in many case studies